Skip to content

 Example:

-John, a 30-year-old non-smoker, buys a 20-year, $500,000 term life insurance policy for a monthly premium of $25.
-If he passes away within those 20 years, his family will receive $500,000.
-If he outlives the term, the policy expires, and he receives no money back.
+John, a 30-year-old non-smoker, buys a 20-year, $500,000 time period life insurance policy for a monthly premium of $25.
+If he passes away inside these 20 years, his household will obtain $500,000.
+If he outlives the period, the coverage expires and he receives no reimbursement.

 Types of Term Life Insurance Policies